nancyhild/nmb-ow-doc/webactions.md

 The default `content-type` for an HTTP response is `application/json` and the body can be any allowed JSON value.
 The default `content-type` can be omitted from the headers.

 **[[NH: Note link to reference.md]]**
-It is important to be aware of the [response size limit](reference.md) for actions, because a response fails if it exceeds the predefined system limits.
+It is important to be aware of the response size limit for actions [see the Apache OpenWhisk document for reference](reference.md), because a response fails if it exceeds the predefined system limits.
 Large objects should not be sent inline through Nimbella, but instead deferred to an object store, for example.

 ## HTTP request handling with actions